tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-init.md

 OPTIONS:
     -A, --api-key <STRING>
-            The API key associated with your account used to access Seaplane API endpoints
+            The API key associated with a Seaplane account used to access Seaplane API endpoints

             The value provided here will override any provided in any configuration files.
             A CLI provided value also overrides any environment variables.